WiseVoter/wisevoter/site/articles/_posts/2014-04-04-Phases-Of-General-Elections.md

 comments: true
 readtime: 5
 excerpt: This article outlines the phases of elections, and which states are going to ballot when in the upcoming 2014 general elections.
----
-This article outlines the phases of elections, and which states are going to ballot when in the upcoming 2014 general elections.
+---This article outlines the phases of elections, and which states are going to ballot when in the upcoming 2014 general elections.

 <div id="map"></div>